KriVaTri/EVCM/README.md

 - repeated commands because state updates arrive late,
 - on/off “chatter” if the platform reports state with delay.

 **Recommendation:** prefer local control when possible.
-If you must use a cloud integration, manually increase debounce/cooldown timings in the code to match your setup’s typical end‑to‑end delay.
+If you must use a cloud integration, instructions are available in: [docs/README.md](docs/README.md)

-for further details and workaround: [docs/README.md](docs/README.md)

 ---